You are listening to the Sean Hannity Radio Show Podcast.

 Radical Islam, the Iranians, the Iranians' nuclear ambitions.

-And you know, as you as you write in this book and as you look at today's situations, you know, tell us what you see that's similar or different or the challenges to me, in many ways they're the same.
+And, you know, as you write in this book and as you look at today's situations, you know, tell us what you see that's similar or different or the challenges.

 The first thing, Sean, is to call it what it is.

-Um we have uh confronted in the twentieth century unspeakable evils, and you named them, and we're confronting in the twenty-first century unspeakable evils.
+We have confronted in the 20th century unspeakable evils, and you named them, and we're confronting in the 21st century unspeakable evils.

-Uh ISIS, uh beheading people on television is an unspeakable evil.
+ISIS, beheading people on television, is an unspeakable evil.

 And so the first thing is the United States has to stand morally for the fact that there is actually good and evil in the world.

-Secondly, uh the United States has to demonstrate that we're willing to try and defend um an order of peace-loving peoples, and that's why I thought one of the other really important things the president did was to increase the American defense budget because that sends a signal about America in the world.
+And that's why I thought one of the other really important things the president did was to increase the American defense budget, because that sends a signal about America in the world.

 They are pillars of international stability.

-And so I think when we uh seek to help countries become democratic, we're also seeking to bring into the system states and and leaders that don't have sponsors state terrorists.
+And so I think when we seek to help countries become democratic, we're also seeking to bring into the system states and leaders that don't have sponsors, state care.

 If I list them, it'll take the whole half hour.